ROOT CANAL TREATMENT

 How is a Root Canal Treatment performed?

-Prior to a root canal treatment, our dentist will conduct a detailed intra-oral examination and X-rays will be taken to establish a diagnosis of the tooth.
-Our dentist will plan out the course of treatment and discuss with you on the procedures, time and treatment fees involved.
-Upon obtaining the consensus from you, we will proceed with the agreed treatment plan.
+Before a root canal treatment, our dentist will conduct a detailed intra-oral examination, and X-rays will be taken to establish a diagnosis of the tooth.
+Our dentist will plan the course of treatment and discuss the procedures, time, and treatment fees involved with you.
+Upon obtaining your consensus, we will proceed with the agreed-upon treatment plan.

 For the root canal treatment, our dentist will administer local anaesthesia within and around the treatment area.
-The tooth is then isolated with a thin sheet of rubber, known as a rubber dam, to protect your airway and also to prevent any contaminated
+The tooth is then isolated with a thin sheet of rubber, known as a rubber dam, to protect your airway and prevent contamination.

-With the dental microscope, our doctor creates a precise access point at the tooth to the various root canals.
+With the dental microscope, our doctor creates a precise access point to the various root canals within the tooth.
 The infected and damaged nerves and pulp tissues are removed from the pulp chambers with endodontic files.
 The root canal system is cleaned and flushed with disinfectants to eliminate any bacteria.

-All the endodontic files are new and used exclusively for each individual patients.
+All the endodontic files are new and used exclusively for each individual patient.

-On the second visit, our doctor reopens the root canal’s entrance to do another round of thorough cleaning before he fills up the cleaned canals.
+On the second visit, our doctor reopened the root canal’s entrance to perform another thorough cleaning before filling the cleaned canals.

 Upon completion of a root canal treatment, your tooth will be symptom-free as the infection has been eliminated.
-The tooth will require a permanent restoration such as crown or filling to restore to its full function and aesthetics.
+The tooth will require a permanent restoration, such as a crown or filling, to restore it to its full function and aesthetics.

 What is the cost of a root canal treatment in Singapore?

-The cost of a root canal treatment in Singapore depends on which tooth requires a root canal treatment.
+The cost of a root canal treatment in Singapore depends on which tooth requires the treatment.
 In general, a molar tooth will cost more than a premolar or incisor.
 The main determining factor is the number of root canals a tooth has.
-The more root canals and their complexity, the higher cost of treatment and longer treatment time are required.
+The more root canals and their complexity, the higher the treatment cost and the longer the treatment time required.

-In order to get a more accurate treatment quotation, our dentist will conduct a thorough examination with X-ray to advise you on the treatment options available and fees.
-We will only begin treatment upon your consent and understanding of the treatment plan.
+To provide a more accurate treatment quotation, our dentist will conduct a thorough examination, including X-ray radiographs, to advise you on the available treatment options and associated fees.
+We will only begin treatment after you have given your consent and understand the treatment plan.

 Schedule an appointment with us NOW!
 Call us at 6463 8588 or WhatsApp to 9815 5336